StoneCypher/Docker_image_security_checklist/README.md

 1. [ ] (not enough notes were taken) Reverse DNS
 1. [ ] Be careful to extensively lock your database down
 1. [ ] Set up periodic monitoring of time-limited resources like SSL certificates
-1. [ ] Uptime monitors
-1. [ ] Resource usage monitors
+1. [ ] Uptime, Health, Readiness and Resource usage monitors monitors
 1. [ ] Catastrophic takeover replacement plan
-1. [ ] Hard-specify your operating system version
+1. [ ] Hard-specify your base image and avoid use of latest
+1. [ ] Consider using multi-staged builds and smaller base images (alpine) to minimize attack surface

 ## AWS specific stuff
 1. [ ] Where possible, use AWS VPC